 Are you eligible for an E-1 visa?
 If you intend to live in Montana, North Dakota or Wyoming, we can help you get E-1 visa status, or an E-1 visa itself.
-This article on the E-1 visa is part of our series, guide to US visa types.
+Correspondingly, this article on the E-1 visa is part of our series, a guide to Types Of Us Visa.

 E-1 Visa, how does it work?
-In an effort to foster international trade and build better foreign relations, the U.S. participates in special trade-related treaties with a number of other countries.
-Citizens of these treaty countries may be eligible to obtain special visas enabling them to work in the United States as long as they are conducting business in support of international trade.
+In an effort to emphasize international trade and build better foreign relations, the U.S. participates in special trade-related treaties with a number of other countries.
+Citizens of these treaty countries may be eligible to obtain special Us Work Visa Types enabling them to work in the United States as long as they are conducting business in support of international trade.